alexandroid000/bounce/README.md

 bounce angles and map you want.
 See `src/Maps.hs` for examples of maps.
 This file is imported into Main so you can use any of those maps or add your own.

+If you edit `Main.hs` you'll need to run `stack build` again in the top level directory to recompile.

 To generate a diagram of your simulation, run:

 `stack exec bounce-exe -- START NUMBOUNCE -o FILENAME.svg -w PIXWIDTH`